The Animal Physiotherapy Group (APG) caters to physiotherapists who look after the health of Australia’s pets, sporting animals and wildlife.

-Members of the group receive regular emails, which include case studies, literature reviews, reflections on professional development and updates on committee activities around the country.
+The APG will support your career by providing networking and professional development opportunities.
+Members receive regular correspondence including case studies, literature reviews, reflections on professional development and updates on committee activities around the world.

 The APA has produced a series of complementary assets designed for qualified physiotherapists who work with animals to promote their specialist skills and qualifications.

 5 Facts infographic – About cruciate ligament disease in dogs

 Physiotherapy is not only for people!
 Physiotherapy also offers viable rehabilitation and treatment for animals, to improve their quality of life and prevent injuries.

 Animal physiotherapists often work with veterinary surgeons in the treatment of animals.
 Animal physiotherapists work in musculoskeletal, sports and exercise, and aquatic physiotherapy, and help reduce pain in animals, improve their mobility and prevent recurrence of injury.
 They predominantly work with horses, dogs and cats; either with the beloved family pet, cattle, native or working animals, such as race horses, show jumpers, and greyhounds.

 In Australia, there are several paraprofessionals working within the animal rehabilitation sphere, as this is currently not a regulated industry within Australia.
 This means that the market is somewhat filled by paraprofessionals, who are not as qualified as Animal Physiotherapists.
 It is important to understand that the person providing physiotherapy to your animal is a registered Ahpra physiotherapist.

 How strong is the research evidence for animal physiotherapy practice?